Northwich: Landmarks and religious sites

-The parish church is known as St. Helen's Witton.
-It is a Grade I Listed Building.
-The church initially developed as a chapel of ease associated with the parish of Great Budworth to serve the local community, known as the Chapel of Witton.
+The parish church is known as St. Helen's Witton; it is a Grade I listed building.
+The church developed initially as a chapel of ease, associated with the parish of Great Budworth, to serve the local community, known as the Chapel of Witton.
 There is no known date for the creation of this chapel, but it is thought to have existed in the 13th century.
 None of this building exists in the current church.
-There is no documentary evidence to indicate the dates of the older parts of the current building.
-However, stones in the fabric of the porch carry inscriptions attributed to "Ricardus Alkoke Capellanus".
+There is no documentary evidence to indicate the dates of the older parts of the current building; however, stones in the fabric of the porch carry inscriptions attributed to "Ricardus Alkoke Capellanus".
 This name matches documents concerning land in Northwich and Lostock Gralam dated 1468, but this cannot be used to date the church accurately.

-It was not until 7 August 1900 that the parish of Witton (otherwise Northwich) was formed from parts of Great Budworth, Davenham and other surrounding parishes.

-The present St Wilfrid's (Roman Catholic) church was built in 1866.
+The present St Wilfrid's (Roman Catholic)] church was built in 1866.
 The current Northwich Methodist Chapel was opened in 1990, but there has been a Methodist presence in the town at least since 1774, when John Wesley laid the foundation stone of the first chapel in the London Road area.

-The Northwich Union Workhouse opened in 1837 following the Poor Law Amendment of 1834 that standardised the system of poor relief throughout Britain.
+The Northwich Union Workhouse opened in 1837, following the Poor Law Amendment of 1834 that standardised the system of poor relief throughout Britain.
 The building is now the Weaver Hall Museum.

-The Dock Road Edwardian Pumping Station is a Grade II Listed Building originally built by Northwich Urban District Council in 1913.
-For over 60 years it was used for pumping sewage from parts of Northwich to the Wallerscote Treatment Works.
+The Dock Road Edwardian Pumping Station is a Grade II listed building originally built by Northwich Urban District Council in 1913.
+For over 60 years, it was used for pumping sewage from parts of Northwich to the Wallerscote Treatment Works.
 Before it was built, untreated sewage was discharged directly into the River Weaver, causing widespread pollution.

-Two swing bridges, Hayhurst Bridge built in 1898, and Town Bridge built in 1899, cross the Weaver at Northwich.
+Two swing bridges, Hayhurst Bridge built in 1898 and Town Bridge built in 1899, cross the Weaver at Northwich.
 The bridges were the first two electrically powered swing bridges in Great Britain and were built on floating pontoons to counteract the mine subsidence.
 They were designed by Colonel John Saner.

-The Floatel Northwich was moored on the Weaver near the confluence of the two rivers, but was closed when the owners, The Real Hotel Company plc, went into administration in January 2009.
-It has since been removed.
+The Floatel Northwich was moored on the Weaver near the confluence of the two rivers, but was closed when the owners, The Real Hotel Company plc, went into administration in January 2009; it has since been removed.
 It was the UK's only floating hotel.